trycourier/courier-flutter/README.md

     iOSNotificationPresentationOption.badge,
 ];

-// Will be called if the app is in the foreground and a push notification appears Courier.shared.onPushNotificationDelivered = (push) {
+// Will be called if the app is in the foreground and a push notification arrives Courier.shared.onPushNotificationDelivered = (push) {
     ...
 };

-// Will be called when a user clicks your push notification Courier.shared.onPushNotificationClicked = (push) {
+// Will be called when a user clicks a push notification Courier.shared.onPushNotificationClicked = (push) {
     ...
 };